mohamedazzim/clifton_proj/replit.md

 ## Recent Changes (August 1, 2025)

+### UI/UX Improvements
+- Fixed navbar background to solid milk-white color for better visibility
+- Removed all transparency effects from navigation bar
+- Updated main page backgrounds to consistent milk-white tone across all pages
+- Ensured navbar text remains dark and visible against any background
+- Applied changes to Home, Products, ProductCategory, and ProductDetail pages

 ### Migration to Replit Environment Completed
 - Successfully migrated from Replit Agent to standard Replit environment
 - Fixed server host binding from 127.0.0.1 to 0.0.0.0 for Replit compatibility